LAKE COUNTY FARM HERITAGE ASSOCIATION, INC

 ARTICLE I NAME

 Section 1.
-This Association shall be know as the “Lake County Farm Heritage Association, Inc.”, incorporated in the State of Illinois.
+This Association shall be known as the “Lake County Farm Heritage Association, Inc.”, incorporated in the State of Illinois.
 This Association is a 501c3, Non-for-Profit Organization.
 All Association records and bank accounts shall be kept in Lake County, Illinois.

 ARTICLE II OBJECT